kblok/kblok/readme.md

 # Hello! :wave:

 ## 👨🏻‍💻 About Me
 Hi!
 I'm Dario.
 I'm Microsoft MVP.
-I'm Web Developer with 15+ years in the web industry.
+Web developer with 15+ years in the web industry.
 Passionate about C#, the web, browser automation, remote work, and the open-source community.

 ## I'm the author of
  * [Puppeteer-Sharp](https://github.com/hardkoded/playwright-sharp)